learn-co-curriculum/python-p3-sqlalchemy-many-to-many/README.md

 ```

 Now run `alembic revision --autogenerate -m'Add User model'` from the
-`many-to-many` directory to make our migration.
+`lib` directory to make our migration.
 If all goes well, run
 `alembic upgrade head` to push your migrations to the database.

 ```console